screeps/docs/api/source/StructureLab.md

 {% api_method unboostCreep 'creep' A %}

 Immediately remove boosts from the creep and drop 50% of the mineral compounds used to boost it onto the ground regardless of the creep's remaining time to live.
 The creep has to be at adjacent square to the lab.
+Unboosting requires cooldown time equal to the total sum of the reactions needed to produce all the compounds applied to the creep.

 {% api_method_params %}
 creep : <a href="#Creep">Creep</a>